Sally Brown

 Sally Brown is a fictional character in the comic strip Peanuts by Charles Schulz.
 She is the younger sister of main character Charlie Brown.
 She was first mentioned in May 1959 and throughout a long series of strips before her first appearance in August 1959.
-Cathy Steinberg was the first to voice Sally in 1965 for the CBS special A Charlie Brown Christmas; she was six years old at the time.
+Cathy Steinberg was the first to voice Sally in 1965 for the CBS special A Charlie Brown Christmas; she was five years old at the time.

 History

 Sally was born on May 26, 1959, with Charlie Brown receiving a telephone call from the hospital and dashing out of the house yelling that he had a new baby sister.
 She was given the name "Sally" on June 2, 1959.
-Although Sally was often talked about and was the cause for a celebration that included Charlie Brown passing out chocolate cigars, it was not until August 23, 1959 that she finally made her first appearance in the strip.
+Although Sally was often talked about and was the cause for a celebration that included Charlie Brown passing out chocolate cigars, it was not until August 23, 1959, that she finally made her first appearance in the strip.
 Like other characters, such as Linus and Schroeder (who were also introduced to the strip as babies), Sally grew up quickly.
 The week of August 22, 1960, she took her first steps, and developed a lasting crush on Linus.
 Sally went to kindergarten for the first time in a three-week sequence from August 20 to September 7, 1962.
 It was originally Linus who expressed a possible romantic interest in Sally.
 In a strip appearing shortly after Sally's birth, Linus is seen scribbling calculations on a fence.
 When Charlie Brown wanders by, Linus asks him, "When I'm 22 and Sally is 17, do you think she'll go out with me?"

-In a storyline which began on November 29, 1965, Sally was diagnosed with amblyopia ex anopisa (lazy eye) which required her to wear an eye patch for a while.
+In a storyline which began on November 29, 1965, Sally was diagnosed with amblyopia ex anopsia (lazy eye) which required her to wear an eye patch for a while.
 In September 1974, Sally started talking to her school building, expressing her fears and concerns about going to school.
-The building would answer back in thought bubbles, although Schulz's intention was that Sally couldn't hear these replies.
+The building would answer back in thought bubbles, although Schulz's intention was that Sally could not hear these replies.